 WHAT IS A TOTAL SOLAR ECLIPSE: Make plans to spend time in Paducah to experience the Great American Eclipse on Monday, August 21, 2017.
 Many areas in Kentucky will provide great viewing opportunities.
 On that date, millions of people across the United States will see a rare celestial event — a total eclipse of the Sun.
 The Moon completely blocks the Sun causing daytime to become a deep twilight.
 The Sun's corona will shimmer in the darkened sky.
 The total eclipse is truly a once-in-a- lifetime event.
 According to NASA, any given point on the planet will only experience a total solar eclipse about once every 375 years.

 TIMES AND DURATION FOR PADUCAH: Kentucky experiences the longest eclipse duration in the narrow path of totality which spans a diagonal line of the contiguous United States from Oregon to South Carolina.
-Paducah is part of a narrow path in which the total solar eclipse will reach totality at approximately 1:24 p.m.
-Nearby Hopkinsville, Kentucky is considered to be the point of greatest eclipse with a duration of approximately 2 minutes and 40 seconds.
+Paducah is part of a narrow path in which the total solar eclipse will reach totality at approximately 1:22 p.m.
 The entire process from when the eclipse begins to when the moon does not block the sun takes around three hours.

 Here are the times for the eclipse on August 21 for Paducah: